-These flaws, no matter the company, no matter the good intentions of managers involved, always lead back to a late guts-based reshaping of the performance appraisal parameters, goals and procedure.
-What was built to describe people’s performance with distance and democratic coolness becomes dominated by gossip, confirmation bias and backward looking metrics again.
+These flaws, no matter the company and no matter the good intentions of the managers involved, always lead back to a late guts-based reshaping of the performance appraisal parameters, goals, and procedure.
+What was built to describe people’s performance with distance and democratic coolness becomes dominated by gossip, confirmation bias, and backward-looking metrics again.
 Fail.

 Working around performance appraisal

-Flash forward, left eBay but still working as an employee, during the spring 2014 I asked myself: “Do I want to know more about how my value is perceived by my colleagues?”.
+Flash forward, left eBay but still working as an employee in the spring of 2014, I asked myself: “Do I want to know more about how my colleagues perceive my value?”.
 Yes.
 “May I consider myself a service provider within a company?
 Do I know any nice way to evaluate the value perceived by service or product users?”
 Yes and yes.
-If my performance appraisal must be necessarily biased, I thought, then why not to include and integrate those biases once and for all in a single end-to-end user-oriented question meant to catch all the nuances of my value delivery within the company?
-Sure the answers will still be subjective, tainted by prejudice and altered by fondness but at least they will be cheap to get, open to unknown serendipitous implications and continuously matching the shape of the real value delivery.
+If my performance appraisal must be necessarily biased, I thought, then why not include and integrate those biases once and for all in a single end-to-end user-oriented question meant to catch all the nuances of my value delivery within the company?
+Sure, the answers will still be subjective, tainted by prejudice and altered by fondness, but at least they will be cheap to get, open to unknown serendipitous implications, and continuously matching the shape of the real value delivery.

 Asking THE question to your colleagues

-All in all how much could I be sure of being of any real value to all the colleagues I was working with month by month?
-This is was the question, the only one worth asking for, and I decided to ask it every 30 days to all the people I had worked with.
+All in all, how much could I be sure of being of any real value to all the colleagues I was working with month by month?
+This was the question, the only one worth asking, and I decided to ask it every 30 days to all the people I had worked with.